ulrikstrid/ligo/gitlab-pages/docs/tutorials/inter-contract-calls/inter-contract-calls.md

 The type got transformed to an annotated tree of Michelson union types (denoted with `or typeA typeB`).
 The annotations (`%add`, `%multiply`, etc.) here represent _entrypoints_ – a construct Tezos has special support for.

 In Tezos, we are not required to provide the _full_ type of the contract parameter if we specify an entrypoint.
-In this case, we just need to know the type of the _entrypoint_ parameter – in case of `%add`, it's an `int` – not the full type.
+In this case, we just need to know the type of the _entrypoint_ parameter – in case of `%add`, it is an `int` – not the full type.

 To specify an entrypoint, we can use `Tezos.get_entrypoint_opt` instead of `Tezos.get_contract_opt`.
 It accepts an extra argument with an entrypoint name: